-The amount of money that you owe means you can get support from the council.
+• The amount of money that you owe means you can get support from the council.

-You do not need to live in a care home anymore.
+• You do not need to live in a care home anymore.

-- You do not keep doing the things you agreed to in the agreement. - Your home is no longer counted towards how much money you have.
+We may also end the agreement if your home is no longer counted towards how much money you have.

 This might happen if:

-Your partner or family member moves into your home after the agreement has started.
+• Your partner or family member moves into your home after the agreement has started.